Brassia Orchid

 Height : Can grow up to 30-60 cm in height.

 Spider-Like Flowers : Brassia orchids are known for their unique flowers that resemble spiders.
-This appearance is not only aesthetically interesting but also functional, as it attracts specific pollinators such as wasps that think the flowers are prey.
+This appearance is not only aesthetically interesting but also functional, as it attracts specific pollinators such as wasps that mistake the flowers for prey.
 Brassia orchids use a clever strategy to attract pollinators.
-Wasps try to attack the flowers, resulting in them being covered in pollen which they then spread to other flowers.
+Wasps try to attack the flowers, resulting in them becoming covered in pollen that they then spread to other flowers.

 When buying live plants, transport can sometimes affect the condition of the plant.
 We strive to ensure that all plants arrive in good health, but minor shipping damage, such as a torn leaf or bent stem, is sometimes unavoidable.
 Read more about our policy here.